-Both the voltage and current are sampled 2 million times per second, and the sample data is sent to the computer.
+The Joulescope instrument requires a host computer to operate.
+The Joulescope instrument sends 2 million current and voltage samples per second immediately to the host computer over USB.
 Unlike traditional oscilloscopes, a Joulescope is always capturing data.
-The terms "trigger" and "sample buffer" do not apply to the Joulescope device, and all sample data is sent to the host computer.
-The Joulescope User Interface temporarily stores capture data in a circular buffer.
-However, Joulescope can also record to a file, and the capture size is only limited by your computer's available disk space.
+The terms "trigger" and "sample buffer" do not fully apply to the Joulescope device, since all sample data arrives at the host computer.
+The Joulescope User Interface (UI) temporarily stores capture data in a circular buffer.
+The UI allows you to adjust the buffer size to use your host computer's RAM.
+Joulescope can also record to a file, and the capture size is only limited by your computer's available storage on your hard disk drive or solid-state drive.